 - 1. It is the student's responsibility to have the official transcript transmitted or mailed directly to the Registrar at Eastern International College, prior to the start of their program in accordance with EIC policy. - 2.
 Credits can only be awarded based on an official transcript of records.
-Official electronic transcripts (etranscripts) are accepted. - 3.
-Science courses (Anatomy and Physiology) must have been taken within the past 10 years from the date of acceptance.
-Technical courses can be transferred upon the discretion of the Admissions Committee.
+Official electronic transcripts (e-transcripts) are accepted. - 3.
+Science courses (Anatomy and Physiology) must have been taken within 10 years from the date of acceptance.
 This 10-year policy does not apply to the Nursing and Dental Hygiene programs. - 4.
-Computer courses taken more than ten years ago will not be accepted for credit transfer - 5.
+Computer courses taken more than ten years ago will not be accepted for credit transfer.
+This policy does not apply to Nursing. - 5.
 Only a course that covers similar content as taught at Eastern International College can be considered for transfer credit. - 6.
 Official transcripts submitted electronically (e-transcripts) must be digitally signed and must have been sent from the originating institution.
 Any alteration or modification will render the transcript invalid.